Andiweli/ZGloom-macOS/README.md

 - **widescreen / FOV options**
 - background ambience credit goes to Prophet

-If you enjoy playing classic Amiga shooters on macOS, consider starring the repository so other retro and Gloom fans can discover it.
+**Keywords / Topics:**

-**Keywords / topics:**
+_amiga • gloom • vita • psvita • windows • x86 • android • macos • homebrew • zgloom • gloomdeluxe • zombiemassacre • sdl • libxmp • vita2d • ps tv shooter_

-_amiga • gloom • macos • mac • source port • zgloom • gloom deluxe • zombie massacre • death mask • 8bit killer_
+If you enjoy it, feel free to ⭐ star the repo so other PS Vita & Amiga fans can find it more easily.